-Where: Normally off-campus is any job that does not pay with a paycheck from C-NU.
-Employment is likely restricted to your academic major and/or a specific field (except in the case of "Economic Hardship").
-Remember, offcampus employment without special authorization is illegal.
+Where: Normally off-campus is any job that does not pay with a paycheck from C-N. Employment is restricted to your academic major and/or a specific field (except in the case of "Economic Hardship"). off-campus Remember, employment special without authorization is illegal.

-How to apply: Follow the application process for off-campus the employment type you are requesting: Curriculum Practical Training or CPT, Optional Practical Training or OPT, or Economic Hardship.
+How to apply: Follow the application off-campus process for the employment type you are requesting:

+Curriculum Practical Training (CPT), Optional Practical Training (OPT), or Economic Hardship.

-How Often: Students may engage in off-campus employment if they are enrolled full-time and work part-time (less than 20 hours per week) during the fall, winter and spring semesters when school is in session or full-time (20-40 hours per week) during the summer or when school is officially not in session.
+How Often: Students may engage in off-campus employment if they are enrolled full-time and work part-time (less than 20 hours per week) during the fall, winter, and spring semesters when school is in session or full-time (20-40 hours per week) during the summer or when school is officially not in session.

-Requirements: You have been in the United States in valid student status for at least one academic year (9 months or 2 complete semesters) and must be continuing to make progress toward your degree.
+Requirements: You have been in the United States in valid student status for at least one academic year (9 months or 2 complete semesters) and must be making progress toward your degree.
 Off-campus employment does require special authorization from (USCIS) for OPT and/or Economic Hardship.
-In order to become employed you will need to obtain permissions from your DSO.
+To become employed, you will need to obtain permissions from your DSO.
 CPT requires DSO authorization only.

-Options for Off-Campus employment: Practical Training Economic or Hardship.
+Options for Off-Campus employment: Practical Training or Economic Hardship.

-Practical Training is a period of time USCIS allows students in F-1 status to engage in employment related to their current major field of study.
-There are two types of practical training,

-Curricular Practical Training (CPT) and Optional Practical Training (OPT)
+Practical Training is a period USCIS allows students in F-1 status to engage in employment related to their current major field of study.
+There are two types of practical training, Curricular Practical Training (CPT) and Optional Practical Training (OPT).